How To Write A Slack Bot — End to End

 The idea is, by following this guide, the code examples, and Slack’s documentation, you’ll be able to get a bot up and running, rapidly, using knowledge you either already have or can get from the Internet.

-If you don’t know Python, never fear.
-You can still build a bot, using this guide; the Python is pretty intuitive.
+If you don’t know Python, you can still try, since the Python is pretty intuitive.
 The idea is to get you to a place, knowledge-wise, where Stack Overflow and the like can carry you the rest of the way, once you have the core down.

 So, what kinds of bots are we talking about?
-There are many kinds, and while you can build different bots up from the baseline structure described here, this tutorial would work best for distributing messages to chat rooms that your bot has been invited into.
+There are many kinds, and while you can build different bots using the baseline structure described here, this tutorial would work best for distributing messages to chat rooms that your bot has been invited into.

-So for example, if you wanted your bot to make announcements to various chatrooms periodically, this bot tutorial would be a good fit.
+So for example, if you wanted a bot to make announcements to a chatroom periodically, this bot would be a good fit.

-It’s also worth pausing for a moment to explain how your bot runs — what this article, and bot, can’t do, or won’t explain.
+It’s also worth pausing for a moment to explain how your bot runs.

 Basically, the bot methods described here could most naturally be used with a bot running on your computer.
 If you turned your computer off, it would stop running.